injectionmethod/A.L.A.N/README.md

 A simple bot designed to handle communications from discord to openai language models and generate responses, open to customization.

+You can also just use it as a way to access models without a character from discord by setting "characterfile" to "false" in the "bot.cfg"

 **ALAN running on Windows 10:**